JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 ## Containerization

 With containers comes an interesting problem.
-If I build an artifact and give it to you now I have an issue of getting your specific config into my built container.
-A naive solution would be to provide the Dockerfile and make you define your config and build your own docker image with the config inside.
+If I build an artifact and give it to you I have created an issue.
+How can I get your specific config into my built container?
+A naive solution would be to provide the Dockerfile and make you define your configuration and build your own docker image with the configuration inside.
 However if you are going to do that why use docker at all?

-There are many ways I could have solved this problem: use a volumne, pass in the JSON as an insanely long argument, require that the config is hosted somewhere and do a CURL against an argument to get the file, the list goes on.
+There are many ways I could have solved this problem: use [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/), pass in the JSON as an insanely long argument, require that the configuration is hosted and do a CURL against an argument to get the file, the list goes on.
 What I decided on was that my application would be extended to have an HTTP API using [express](https://expressjs.com/).
 This API would allow you to set the configuration.

 ## Building the API

 The primary goal of the API was to allow a user to create a configuration file and send it to a running robit server to update the configuration.
 This also added the ability to start and stop the server.
-However this also added another seemingly weird API which was log collection.
+However this also added another seemingly weird API, log collection.

 While not the topic of this particular blog post reason for this was rooted in the electron application.
-The electron application would interface with this API to manage the application.
-This included a view in which you could see the log mesasges from the running process.
+The electron application would interface with this API to manage the server.
+This included a view in which you could see the log messages from the running process.
 I could have piped the stdout of the container back to the electron application using the child process.
 What I did instead was pull the logs via an HTTP request.
 The result was not being allowed to use the `console` directly for my logging.
 There are plently of libraries that I could have used like [Winston](https://github.com/winstonjs/winston) but instead I just built my own thing.

 ```javascript
 let watching = false;